Sustainscapes/Klimaskovfond/README.md

 The goal of Klimaskovfond is to generate the needed data sets to get analize the Klimaskovfond score system

+## Overview of Forest Patches

-We have 533,500 forest patches, whit are ranges from 0.01 to 1,228.918 hectares, the distribution of areas can be seen here
+We have a total of 533,500 forest patches, with sizes ranging from 0.01 to 1,228.918 hectares.
+The distribution of forest patch areas is visualized below:

 ![](README_files/figure-gfm/histogramplot-1.png)<!-- -->

+Next, let’s focus on forest patches larger than 2 hectares.

-however of those plots only 30,697 of them correspond to plots with more than 2 Ha, we can see the distribution of those in the following plot
+Out of the total forest patches, only 30,697 correspond to patches larger than 2 hectares.
+The distribution of these larger patches is visualized below:

 ![](README_files/figure-gfm/histogramplot2-1.png)<!-- -->

-## Species area relationship
+## Species Area Relationship Analysis

-to find a better solution at the amount of Hectares necessary for a forest patch to preserve biodiversity, several Species Area Relationship curves were fitted using the sars r package, for that we downloaded all presences of species from the forest polygons from GBIF from 1999 to 2023, and we solved for synonyms.
-When we look into that we find the following percentage of presences per kingdom:
+To determine the optimal forest patch size for biodiversity preservation, we conducted a Species Area Relationship analysis using the sars R package.
+The analysis utilized GBIF data on species presences within forest polygons from 1999 to 2023, resolving synonyms.

+The distribution of species across kingdoms is summarized below:

 | Kingdom   | Percentage |
 |:----------|-----------:|